 Your feedback and questions are always welcome so please leave a comment below.

-For further information on Chinese Medicine contact Tania Grasseschi (Acupuncture, Chinese Herbs, and Wholefood counseling).
-Tania is a practitioner of Traditional Chinese Medicine (AHPRA registered) in Kingsford and is a Contract Academic at the Endeavour College of Natural Health Sydney campus.
+For further information on the benefits of Chinese Medicine contact Tania Grasseschi (Acupuncture, Chinese Herbs and Wholefood counselling).
+Tania is a practitioner of Traditional Chinese Medicine (AHPRA registered) in Katoomba and Botany and is a Lecturer at the Endeavour College of Natural Health Sydney campus.

 (1) McDonald JL, Smith PK, Smith CA, Changli Xue C, Golianu B, Cripps AW.
 Effect of acupuncture on house dust